 Mobile youth work is a real local proof point here

 The City of Salzburg on Streusalz describes year-round mobile youth work for ages 13 to 21 in Gnigl, Schallmoos, Parsch, Itzling and Salzburg South.
+Mobile youth work means a team is reachable in the district and in public space.
 For parents, that is not a side note.
 It shows these districts are officially treated as real youth spaces.

 District logic: how parents can read these areas better